Commensurators of thin normal subgroups and abelian quotients: Homological lines with holes and Hodge theory

 Since we conclude that

 for any closed loop $\sigma$ in $W$ based at $o$.
-The forms $\omega_W$ and $\omega_W^g$ represent well-defined elements of $H^1(W, \bQ)$.
-By Equation \ref{eq-eq1} above, they have the same periods and hence represent the same element of $H^1(W, \bQ)$. \end{proof}
+The forms $\omega_W$ and $\omega_W^g$ represent well-defined elements of $H^1(W, \bR)$, by their very definition.
+By Equation \ref{eq-eq1} above they have the same periods, and since they are both closed differential forms, they are cohomologous. \end{proof}